Romaq/bigrig-scripts/README.md

 8. Prepare the zfs storage tank.
    1. Within the GUI, use `Datacenter/<host>:Disks/ZFS` and click the "Create: ZFS" button.
-   2. Use "tank" for the name, "Add Stoage: [X]", RAID Level: RAIDZ, Compression: on, ashift 12, select all 5 SATA drives, then the "Create" button.
+   2. Use "tank" for the name, "Add Storage: [X]", RAID Level: RAIDZ, Compression: on, ashift 12, select all 5 SATA drives, then the "Create" button.
 This "tank" is already mounted as `/tank` at the root.
    3.
 9. Download .iso files to the storage tank.